fuzzylogicxx/fuzzylogic/posts/using-css-display-contents-to-snap-grandchild-elements-to-a-grid.md

 Thanks to Rachel Andrew for the heads-up that [this issue is now fixed in both Firefox and Chrome](https://rachelandrew.co.uk/archives/2021/03/11/good-news-about-display-contents-and-chrome/).

-We’re now just waiting for Edge and Safari to roll out fixes before this becomes a safe option.
+We’re now just waiting for Edge and Safari to roll out fixes before we can regard this as a safe option.